Lipschitz Stability Estimate and Uniqueness in the Retrospective Analysis for The Mean Field Games System via Two Carleman Estimates: Introduction

 The methodology of this work came from the field of Ill-Posed and Inverse Problems, in which the first author has been working for many years, see, e.g. \cite{BukhKlib,BK,Klib84,Klib92,KT,Ksurvey,KAPNUM,KL}.
 In fact, the problem considered here is close to the classical ill-posed Cauchy problems for PDEs, in which case an overdetermination in a boundary condition takes place, see, e.g. \cite{KAPNUM}, \cite[Chapter 3]{Isakov}, \cite[Chapter 2] {KT}, \cite[Chapters 2,5]{KL}, \cite[Chapter 4]{LRS}. \textbf{\ }

 Our technique relies on two new Carleman estimates.
 To our best knowledge, this is the first time when Carleman estimates are applied in the mean field games theory.
 Carleman estimates were first introduced in the seminal work of Carleman of 1939 \cite{Carl}.
 Since then they have been used for proofs of stability and uniqueness results for ill-posed Cauchy problems for PDEs, see, e.g. \cite{H,Isakov,KT,KL,LRS}.
 In 1981 Bukhgeim and Klibanov \cite {BukhKlib} have introduced the tool of Carleman estimates in the field of coefficient inverse problems (CIPs) for proofs of global uniqueness theorems and stability estimates for these problems.
 There are many publications, which use the framework of \cite{BukhKlib} for proofs of such results.
-Since the current paper is not a survey of the method of \cite{BukhKlib}, then we refer here only to a few such publications \cite {BK,ImYam1,Isakov,Klib84,Klib92,KT,Ksurvey,KL,Yam}.
+Since the current paper is not a survey of the method of \cite{BukhKlib}, then we refer here only to a few such works \cite {BK,ImYam1,Isakov,Klib84,Klib92,KT,Ksurvey,KL,Yam}.
 The idea of \cite {BukhKlib} has also found its applications in the so-called convexification globally convergent numerical method for CIPs, see, e.g. \cite{KL} for main numerical results as of 2021.
 The main advantage of the convexification over conventional numerical methods for CIPs is that the well known phenomenon of local minima and ravines of conventional least squares cost functionals does not occur in the convexification.

-From the PDE standpoint, we analyze the second order MFGS consisting of Bellman and Fokker-Plank equations supplied with the zero Neumann boundary condition, terminal condition for the Bellman equation and initial and terminal conditions for the Fokker-Plank equation.
+From the PDE standpoint, we analyze the second order MFGS consisting of Bellman and Fokker-Planck equations supplied with the zero Neumann boundary condition, terminal condition for the Bellman equation and initial and terminal conditions for the Fokker-Planck equation.

 The mean field games theory studies the mass behavior of identical rational agents.
 This approach goes back to the notion of the Walrasian equilibrium as well as to the models of statistical physics and presumes the study of infinitely many players optimizing their own payoff depending on the dynamics of the whole mass in the case when a single player does not affect the dynamics of the whole mass.
 Among model systems examined within the mean field games theory are various models of finance, economics, pedestrians flocking, interactions of electric vehicles \cite{Cou}, etc.